dzarurizkyy/study-k6/material.md

 - k6 is built using Golang
 - Uses Goja library to execute JavaScript code in Golang
 - JavaScript features are limited to what Goja supports

 ---

+## 📦 System Requirements

+k6 is a lightweight tool that runs on:
+- macOS
+- Linux
+- Windows

+Minimum requirements:
+- 2GB RAM recommended
+- Modern CPU (multi-core recommended for high-load tests)

+---